Eva Wahlström: Professional career

 After her lengthy amateur career, Wahlström made her professional debut on 26 March 2010, scoring a third-round stoppage over Irina Boldea.
 On 21 May 2011, Wahlström fought Milena Koleva to a six-round split draw.
 Wahlström won her first major regional championship—the vacant European female super-featherweight title—on 31 March 2012, defeating Agota Ilko via a ten-round unanimous decision (UD).

 During the summer of 2012, Wahlström was struck with a pulmonary embolism, which required career-threatening medication.
 Having spent most of 2013 recovering, she returned to the ring on 7 December to face decorated former kickboxing, K-1 and Muay Thai medallist Anna Sikora, whom she defeated with ease in a six-round UD.
 Wahlström made one defence of her European title on 16 August 2014, winning a ten-round UD over Djemilla Gontaruk.

 On 25 April 2015, Wahlström defeated Natalia Vanesa del Valle Aguirre in a ten-round UD.
 In doing so, she won the vacant WBC female super-featherweight title and became the first Finnish boxer in history to win a major world title.
 Her first defence of the title was a successful one, as she won a ten-round UD over Dahiana Santana on 18 March 2016.

 In September 2018, it was announced that Walhström would face Firuza Sharipova in defence of her WBC title, as well as Sharipova's IBO title.
 However, due to Sharipova's injury, the fight was pushed back until eventually canceled.
 Instead, Wahlström faced Irish Katie Taylor on 15 December 2018 at Madison Square Garden in the New York City.
 Taylor defended her WBA and IBF female lightweight titles against Wahlström, who had to change her weight class for the match and thus did not have her WBC super-featherweight title on the line.
 Taylor won all ten rounds.

 In August 2019, Wahlström retained her WBC super-featherweight title in a close match with Ronica Jeffrey.

 Wahlström lost her title to Terri Harper in February 2020.

 In March 2020, Wahlström confirmed media reports that she had retired.
 Out of 27 professional fights, she had won 23, lost two and two were draws.

+In October 2025, she was named among the inductees for the 2026 International Women's Boxing Hall of Fame class.